Melanoma Stats, Facts, and Figures

 During this same time period, there has been a significant rise in overall 5-year survival in patients with melanoma.
 This may be due to earlier diagnosis, when tumors are still at a thinner depth, as well as improved treatment and surgical techniques.

-Melanoma is the third most common cancer among women ages 20-39 and the second most common cancer in men ages 20-39.3
+Melanoma is the third most common cancer among men and women ages 20-39.1

-In the U.S., melanoma continues to be the fifth most common cancer in men of all age groups.4 Melanoma is also the fifth most common cancer in women of all age groups in the U.S., up from being ranked the sixth most common cancer in 2018.5
+In the U.S., melanoma continues to be the fifth most common cancer in men of all age groups.
+1 Melanoma is the sixth most common cancer in women of all age groups in the U.S. 1

 America’s Highest Risk Population